 On a different day, if you get -11 for the Full Moon set and +11 for the sunset, then an eclipse is likely.
-Even if the numbers are only different by 1 (or 2 at the most), an eclipse is likely since there is some margin for error.
+Even if the numbers are only different by 1-3 degrees, an eclipse is likely since there is some margin for error.